Your Voice Heard is maintained by the 2018 YMCA Queensland Youth Parliament (QYP) Executive. You might be thinking: what exactly is this ‘QYP’ thing?

 The Parliament Part

 Every year, a new cohort of Youth Members are selected.
-Meeting each other at Launch Weekend, you’ll break the ice, find your feet, and divide into your separate committees.
+Meeting each other at Launch Weekend, you’ll break the ice, find your feet, and divide into your separate youth departments.

-Throughout the year, the committees each write their own Youth Bill and Amendments.
+Throughout the year, the youth departments each write their own Youth Bill and Amendments.
 They meet with relevant community stakeholders, whether that be MPs, business owners, or advocates.

 Eventually, Youth Members come back together in September, for the second, super fun, camp: Residential Sitting Week.
 You’ll take over Queensland’s Parliamentary Chambers to debate your Bills, Matter’s of Public Importance and to make a personal Private Member’s statement on an issue close to you or your electorate’s heart.